 One of the interesting things about spondylosis is that while it is a common condition, many people don’t realize they have it.
 That’s because the onset of spondylosis is gradual.
 This is a degenerative disorder with symptoms that set in slowly over time.
 Some common symptoms of cervical spondylosis include:

 - Stiffness and pain in the neck and shoulders, especially upon waking

 - Muscle weakness

 - Tingling or numbness in the arms, hands, or shoulders

-Treatment for cervical spondylosis varies depending on the severity of the condition, but for most people, conservative treatments like activity, behavior modification, over-the-counter pain and anti-inflammatory medications, and heat and ice therapy are sufficient to relieve symptoms and increase mobility.
-However, if the symptoms become debilitating, or stop responding to conservative pain management measures, surgery may become an option.
+Treatment for cervical spondylosis varies widely depending on the severity of the individual’s condition, but for most people, conservative treatments like physical activity, low-impact exercises, behavior modification, over-the-counter pain and anti-inflammatory medications, and heat and ice therapy are sufficient to relieve symptoms and increase mobility.
+What works for one patient may not work for another, though, so it is always important to enlist the assistance of a medical professional when developing a comprehensive treatment plan.
+Having the right expectations is also important because treatment may take several weeks or months to be successful.
+Additionally, if the symptoms become debilitating or stop responding to conservative pain management measures, surgery may become an option.

-Laser Spine Institute offers a safe and effective, minimally invasive alternative to traditional back surgery that has helped thousands of people rediscover a life without pain from cervical spondylosis.
-Contact us today to learn more about our revolutionary outpatient procedures, or for a free MRI or CT scan analysis.
+Laser Spine Institute offers more effective alternatives to traditional open back surgery, and our minimally invasive techniques have helped tens of thousands of people find relief from cervical spondylosis pain.
+Contact us today to learn more about our outpatient procedures, or for a free MRI or CT scan analysis.